mrtbrnz/wind_estimation/docs/index.md

 ## Welcome to the HomePage of Wind Estimation Project

-Measurement and Flight logs will be added alongside the processing notebook example on the date of final submission (in December 2022, if the draft paper is accepted).
+Measurement and Flight logs will be added alongside the processing notebook example during the SciTech conference !
+Please keep an eye on the website...

 <!-- You can use the [editor on GitHub](https://github.com/mrtbrnz/wind_estimation/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.